AlexandreYembo/hydra-eventsourcing/README.md

 ### Register Dependency Injection to your project
-This configuration will follow the Eventstore documentation that suggest this instance as Singleton.
+This configuration follows the Eventstore documentation that suggest this instance as Singleton.

 ```c#
 services.AddSingleton<IEventStoreService, EventStoreService>();